ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-import.md

 Historically, the implementation classes of the built-in components `<Input>`, `<Textarea>` and `<LinkTo>` were made available publicly.
-This is sometimes used to customize the apperances or behavior of these components by subclassing or reopening these classes.
+This is sometimes used to customize the appearance or behavior of these components by subclassing or reopening these classes.

 Since Ember 3.27, the built-in components are no longer based on these legacy